joeyr05/Dashboards/README.md

 # Dashboards
-A collection of all dashboards created overtime.
+A collection of all dashboards created overtime in PowerBI.
 The dashboards are created by referring to youtube.